Anfedea/anfedea.github.io/_pages/cv.md

 {% include base_path %}

+(If you want to skip this reading go to my cv:paperurl: 'http://academicpages.github.io/files/paper1.pdf' )

 After graduating high school in my hometown Ourense (Spain), I moved to Valencia to start the Degree in Physics.
 During the first two courses, funny enough I mostly enjoyed the mathematical courses (alegbra and complex variable), and it was not until the third year during my erasmus stay at the University of Bonn (Germany) that I was atracted by pure physics courses: electrodynamics, general relativity, quantum mechanics and cosmology.
 When I cam back for my last year in Valencia, I wanted to a thesis related with Kaluza-Klein theories, but

 Education